- Embed content from UBC Wiki and see changes reflect on your site.

 - Time for Training and Content Development: Time and technical training is required to learn the system, as student satisfaction is tied to a smooth process (particularly when marks are involved).
 Although there is upfront time commitment, this won’t be required for subsequent terms and students will continue to enjoy the benefits.

 - Instructor Workload to monitor discussion: It can be time consuming in large classes to monitor all of the student comments.
 If there are TA’s, a good workflow is for them to monitor questions and comments and then flag for the instructor any items that need to be addressed.

-- Student attitude and motivation: Using another tool other than Connect may have some resistance from students having to learn a new technology.
+- Student attitude and motivation: Using another tool other than Canvas may create some resistance from students having to learn a new technology.
 Make sure to communicate clearly to students the benefits of using this platform and define what the expectations are surrounding its use.

 To login to UBC Blogs or CMS you will need your CWL.
 If you do not have a CWL, you can create one here.

 If you already have a CWL, you can login to UBC Blogs here.
 Once you are logged in you can create a UBC Blogs site from the main page.